-How to Tell If Your Content Is Being “Shadow Banned” on Facebook
+How to Tell If You Are Being ‘Shadow Banned’ on Facebook

-While Facebook potentially selling and leveraging our data for a profit is a pressing matter, shadowbanning is a bit less severe of a topic.
-Back in 2015, Facebook successfully filed and completed a patent to “moderate content in an online forum.”
+While the sale of our data for a profit is a pressing matter, shadowbanning is a bit less severe of a topic.
+Back in 2015, Facebook filed and completed a patent to “moderate content in an online forum.
 While this sounds completely benign, this patent could be fatal for several reasons.

-When someone is shadowbanned, their posts on that platform are virtually invisible to everyone but themselves.
-Their presence on that platform is limited, and their voice effectively suppressed.
+When someone is shadow banned, their posts on that platform are invisible to everyone.
+But, the posts remain visible to themselves.
+Their presence on that platform is limited, and their voice is effectively suppressed.
 If we’re being technical, the patent’s complete abstract reads:

 “Users of social networking system are provided with user interface elements permitting the user to post comments on pages within the social networking system.
 Pages may be provided for any non-user entity, including for example, pages for businesses, products, concepts, etc. Embodiments provided herein permit page moderators to ban certain content from being displayed on a page.
 For example, the social networking system may receive a list of proscribed content and block comments containing the proscribed content by reducing the distribution of those comments to other viewing users.
 However, the social networking system may display the blocked content to the commenting user such that the commenting user is not made aware that his or her comment was blocked, thereby providing fewer incentives to the commenting user to spam the page or attempt to circumvent the social networking system filters.”

 What this means is that Facebook reserves the right to moderate what content people see.
 “Proscribed” means prohibited or forbidden by law.
 So, if Facebook sees proscribed content, it may limit the visibility of such content.
 This content is displayed only to the sharing user.
 And often, they won’t be aware that they’ve been shadow banned.
 Facebook does this to prevent the user from spamming the page.
 This also prevents them from finding loopholes in the filtering system.